Carl Cover

 Carl Anson Cover (26 April 1893 – 27 November 1944) was the chief test pilot and first to fly the Douglas Aircraft Company DC-1, DC-2, DC-3, DC-4, and the DC-5 airliners.
 Cover became Senior Vice President and general manager for Douglas Aircraft and later Vice President of Bell Aircraft.

 Early life

 Cover was born on 26 April 1893, to Hugh and Helen Cover in Roxbury, Pennsylvania.
 He attended high school in Harrisburg, Pennsylvania and worked as a millwright machinist at Bethlehem Steel, where his father was a foreman.
 Cover had three younger sisters, Margaret, Mary, and Anna.

 Aviation career

 US Army Air Service

 Cover enlisted in the US Army on 1 August 1917, and was sent to Kelly Field in San Antonio for pilot training.
 He was initially assigned to the 50th Aero Squadron, but was transferred to the 110th Aero Squadron later that same month.
 Cover was sent to the Military School of Aeronautics at UC Berkeley in November 1917.
-He was commissioned as an Lieutenant in June 1918, and was assigned to Brooks Field as an instructor.
+He was commissioned as a Lieutenant in June 1918, and was assigned to Brooks Field as an instructor.
 In 1923, Cover was stationed at Langley Field in Virginia.